ishigami-lab/lstm/README.md

 2.5 and 2D colored images with height information can be seen as follows.

 ![](examples/lstm_example.png)

+# How good?
+* The crater shape follows analytical models.
+* The crater frequency follows analytical models.
+* The crater size distribution will follow analytical models.

 # TODO

 * Terrain randomness will be implemented considering the actual lunar terrain surface.
-* Crater distribution will be implemented according to the actual lunar terrain surface.
+* Crater size distribution will be implemented according to the actual lunar terrain surface.

 # Author